MetallicSquid/ML-examples/digit-classifier/README.md

 - [ ] We want this to return an 28x28 array of greyscale pixel values. **This doesn't have to be sorted out immediately, we'll probably sort this out at the end.**

 ### What the dataset preparation needs to do:
-- [ ] Import the MNIST handwritten digits dataset.
+- [x] Import the MNIST handwritten digits dataset.
-- [ ] Split the dataset into training and test sets (70%, 30%).
+- [x] Split the dataset into training and test sets (70%, 30%).

 ### What the model training needs to do:
 - [ ] Build a model on the prepared training dataset.

 ### What the accuracy evaluation needs to have.
 - [ ] Test the model on the remaining test dataset.

+## Notes:

+The dataset prep was so easy that I'll probably merge it with the `train_model.py` script.